jeju5/management/cs/aws/aws_developer.md

 * AWS CodeCommit
   * Based on Git
   * Tracks and maintains commit history.
+  * Data in AWS CodeCommit repositories is encrypted in transit and at rest automatically by default.

 * AWS CodeBuild
   * compiles and tests your code.
 (CodeCommit -> CodeBuild -> build Docker Image)
   * BUILDSPEC (buildspec.yaml)